 It’s no secret that there’s no one set way to do Disney and to plan a Walt Disney World vacation.
 I’ve said it before and I’ll say it again, but there is no perfect way to tour the parks and resorts.
 However, there are some Disney World Mistakes to Avoid.
 Every person is different, every vacation style is different, and most importantly what I want out of a vacation and what you want out of a vacation may be two vastly different experiences.
-With that being said, there are some tips and mistakes that can be made that all guests should try and avoid if at all possible.
+With that being said, there are some Disney World Mistakes to Avoid that can be made that all guests should try and avoid if at all possible.
 There’s no all inclusive list but today we just wanted to take a look at some of the more common mistakes many first time and even some returning guests make in addition to a few of the terrible tips we’ve heard shared over the years.

 Also worth mentioning is the fact that we are able to visit Walt Disney World multiple times per year so we go at things from a slightly different perspective.
 If a wait time is extremely long, we simply move on to a different attraction.
 It’s rare that we wait more that 30 minutes for an attraction and tend to enjoy the simpler elements of the experience beyond the attractions themselves.

 If you appreciate that mindset, travel in a similar manner, or wish to travel in a similar way, I think you’ll really enjoy this list.
 If not, there’s still quite a few things to consider on the list that I hope you’ll think about before your next vacation either way even if you don’t view them as Disney World Mistakes to Avoid.

 Terrible Tip: The Quick Service Haters

 I’m one of the largest proponents of table service dining you’ll find in the Disney community, but even I absolutely love some of the counter service locations in the parks and more importantly at the resorts.
 The Polite Pig holds it’s own when compared to table service, Geyser Point at Wilderness Lodge does as well, and I could write an entire article on how much I enjoy Floatworks over at Port Orleans French Quarter (and all of those are links to content I’ve made about each place)!
 Don’t overlook quick service meals!
 Even the simplest of meals may exceed your wildest expectations.

 Terrible Tip: The Fireworks “Camp Out”

 Every Disney guest has done this at some option in time.
 So much so that it is one of my key Disney World Mistakes to Avoid! (seriously!)
 You stake out your fireworks viewing location well over an hour in advance and you sit and you wait… and you wait… and you wait some more.
 Then, at the last minute, a random 7 foot giant wedges into a tiny space right in front of you.
 While that may be a bit of an exaggeration (even though I’ve seen it happen first hand), I can’t stress enough how rare it is that you have to spend over an hour of your time in the parks staking out a fireworks viewing location.
-Magic Kingdom during peak crowds may be the sole exception to this rule, but it’s not unusual to find a good spot 30 minutes before show time in a majority of cases if you know where to look.
-We even made a list of the better spots in our 5 Magic Kingdom Fireworks Viewing Tips for 2018/2019 article and even shared a few great viewing locations outside of the parks in our 5 Incredible Spots to View Disney Fireworks Without a Park Ticket post.

 While quite similar to the over planning disaster, trying to push yourself to the limit and hitting the parks sun up to sundown and well into the night can lead to disastrous results.
 As you head to the parks day after day it slowly starts to catch up with you and by the time you get to your last day of your trip you need a vacation to recover from your vacation.